No where else in the area will you meet so many eco-minded people from all aspects of our environmental

 5:30 - 7:30 p.m.

-Join us at Annapolis' only winery, the award-winning Great Frogs, just minutes from downtown Annapolis, for a festive evening of wine tasting and delicious appetizers, in a lovely setting among the vines.
-We're working on a seasonal menu of sustainable appetizers that will beautifully accompany Great Frogs' wines, available for sale in a tastings format, and by the glass and by the bottle.
+We had a great event at Annapolis' only winery, the award-winning Great Frogs, just minutes from downtown Annapolis.
+It was a rainy, yet festive, evening of wine tasting and delicious appetizers, in a lovely setting among the vines.
+La Prima Catering provided a delicious seasonal menu of sustainable appetizers that beautifully accompanied Great Frogs' wines, which were available for sale in a tastings format, and by the glass and by the bottle.

-We'll enjoy this in the beautiful, rustic barn and outdoors under the stars next to the fire pit with music and great company.
+We enjoyed this in the beautiful, rustic barn and under a tent with a little music and great company.
 A big thank you to 1 North Wealth Services, a Different Kind of Investment Advisor, for sponsoring our event!

-It is a privilege to be invited to our local winery, yet with that comes additional catering challenges to create an event you'll enjoy.
-There will be a nominal charge for this edition of Green Drinks: $10.
-There still will be a cash bar, but your $10 will get you admission to a wonderful, informative event in a very special location and a Great Frogs wine glass!
+It was a privilege to be invited to our local winery, yet with that came additional catering challenges to create a first-class event.
+We asked for a nominal charge for this edition of Green Drinks: $10.
+There was a cash bar, but your $10 got Green Drinkers admission to an informative event in a very special location and a Great Frogs commemorative wine glass!

 About Great Frogs

 Our hosts were winemakers Andrea and Nate O'Shea (and dog Finn McCool).
 The vines were planted in 1999 at Harness Creek Vineyards, located very close to the South River and the wines have won awards in competitions across the country.
 This quote from the Great Frogs website describes Andrea and Nate's winemaking philosophy: